But Ipsos MORI poll finds PM's approval rating down slightly

 Theresa May’s honeymoon with voters appears to have ended, with a five per cent drop in her approval rating since Ipsos MORI’s last poll, from 50 per cent to 45 – leaving her with a net approval rating of +6.

-The second poll was taken between January 13 and 17, so tells us nothing about the response to May’s Brexit speech.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+The second poll was taken between January 13 and 17, so tells us nothing about the response to May’s Brexit speech.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.